 Fellow, Department of

 Postdoctoral Advisor: Larry Marnett

 Phone: (757) 221-2554

 My research focuses on oxidative damage to proteins and its role in neurodegeneration and aging.
 Oxidative damage contributes to the development of many diseases including Alzheimer’s and Parkinson’s.
-Currently, we are studying the interactions of native and oxidized tubulin with other proteins and with small molecule redox regulators including nitric oxide and glutathione.
+Currently, we are studying the interactions of native and oxidized tubulin with glycolytic enzymes and with small molecule redox regulators including nitric oxide and glutathione.

 All projects in the lab use the techniques of protein biochemistry including: column chromatography for protein purification, SDS-PAGE, Western blotting, labeling of proteins with fluorescent molecules, reverse phase HPLC, and UV/Visible spectroscopy.

 NIH-AREA Award renewal (2R15 NS038885-05) “Peroxynitrite Damage to Microtubule Proteins” 7/1/11-6/30/15, $415,200 National Institute of Neurological Disorders and Stroke (NINDS).

 Recent publications (undergraduate students underlined)